AlexeyMK/alexeymk.com/_posts/2012-07-15-weekend-hack--a-markov-baby-name-generator.md

 ---
+date: 2012-07-15 18:00:11
+description: a Markov Chain is a simple random process to generate text that looks sort of like other text.
 layout: post
-title: !
-'Weekend Hack: A Markov Baby Name Generator'
-description: "a Markov Chain is a simple random process to generate text that looks sort of like other text."
 published: true
-date: 2012-07-15 18:00:11
 tags:
-- hack
 - technical
-- parody
+title: 'Weekend Hack: A Markov Baby Name Generator'
 ---

 My weekend hack is a [Markov Chain](http://en.wikipedia.org/wiki/Markov_chain) baby name generator.  [@MarkovBaby](http://twitter.com/markovbaby) will come up with a new baby name once an hour and tweets it out.